shreystechtips/NRGScoutingApp2019DeepSpace/README.md

-# NRGScoutingApp2019DeepSpace
+# NRGScoutingApp2020 InfiniteRecharge (Replay)
-NRG Scouting app for 2019 Deep Space FRC Game
+NRG Scouting app for 2020/2021 Infinite Recharge/Replay FRC Game

 ## Table of Contents
 - [How to Install](#how-to-install)